tarunsachdeva/blog/_posts/2019-01-14-canada-immigration-plan.markdown

 ![Immigration 2019-2021](https://cl.ly/71c2d958e39e/Image%202019-01-15%20at%2012.25.37%20AM.png)

 It's great to see that the government understands the role of immigrants and is looking to grow our programs.
-I'd also like to see is more done for the _new_ immigrant experience itself.
-Immigrants most commonly face language barriers, employment issues and trouble finding housing.
+I'd also like to see is more done for the _new_ immigrant experience itself - focusing on the language barriers, employment issues and trouble finding housing.
 The physical and cultural shock of a life-move are difficult enough.